-Of the options given above, the current preference is for option e) (note: this is a consistent view across Somerset - i.e. all districts and also involving the County Council).
+- 12.1 Of the options given above, the current preference is for option e) (note: this is a consistent view across Somerset i.e. all districts and also involving the County Council).
 Option e) will bring in independent expertise to work with all CAs (and funding partners) with a view to informing a way forward.
 This will also include debate and consideration of options a) to d).
 It is anticipated that each partner will need to contribute between £5k and £8k to commission a consultant.
 This work will commence in early 2020 and be completed by July 2020, to inform the Medium Term Financial Plan (MTFP) and a review of our core grant funding for CA services.
-The brief for this work will be developed in Jan 2020, to be co-designed with CA services

-However, in order to support this, the following will also be required:

-- Option d) i.e. continued match funding (with SCC) of the administrative support to the LAS.
+The brief for this work will be developed in Jan 2020, to be co-designed with CA services. - 12.2 In order to support this, the following will also be required: - Option d) i.e. continued match funding (with SCC) of the administrative support to the LAS.
 The cost of this is £6.5k (approx.) x 2 i.e. £13k - A sum of money to provide capacity for CA managers to engage with the work of the consultant (option e).
 It is recommended that a sum of £6k x 2 (£12k) be released to facilitate this additional capacity.

-In summary and in total, it is proposed that an additional £33k be provided to support CAT and WSA during 2020/21.
-This money will be released within a Letter of Agreement between SWT and CAT/WSA.

-In addition, SWT can also add value by assisting both CAT and WSA with conversations relating to their accommodation requirements.
+- 12.3 In summary and in total, it is proposed that an additional £33k be provided to support CAT and WSA during 2020/21.
+This money will be released within a Letter of Agreement between SWT and CAT/WSA. - 12.4 In addition, SWT can also add value by assisting both CAT and WSA with conversations relating to their accommodation requirements.
 It has been mentioned earlier that WSA are looking to move to Alcombe (Minehead), subject to resolving issues around fire risk and remedial works to the building.
 Alcombe is within SWT ownership.
 CAT are currently based at offices on Hammet Street.
 It may be that the public sector could assist CAT with accommodation options, should they wish to move in the future.
-Certainly, we should remain alert to opportunities (across the public sector estate) and proactive in such conversations.
+Certainly, we should remain alert to opportunities (across the public sector estate) and proactive in such conversations. - 12.5 Recommendations relating to the proposals are set out in 2.2 of this report.